1. Activity identification.

 5. Identify the critical path.

-And finally, you need to identify the parts of the project that must be completed and in what order.
-The critical path is the longest possible sequence of events.
-This will provide a time range for each task and the entire project.
+And finally, you need to identify the parts of the project that must be completed — and in what order.
+The critical path is the longest possible sequence of events providing a time range for each task and the entire project.
 By identifying which time-consuming tasks are critical to project completion, teams can work diligently to complete those tasks or recognize that their end date will be delayed.